This major will take you into the wild.

 Environmental Science majors take science-oriented coursework to prepare them for exciting environmental jobs around the world, including naturalists, conservationists, or environmental scientists for industry or government.

-Environmental Studies majors take courses oriented in the arts and humanities to prepare for such careers as environmental journalism, environmental politics, environmental accountancy, and environmental compliance.
+Environmental Studies majors take courses oriented in the art, humanities, and natural sciences to prepare for such careers as environmental journalism, environmental politics, environmental accountancy, and environmental compliance.